rapidsai/cugraph/SOURCEBUILD.md

-   --allgpuarch               - build for all supported GPU architectures --skip_cpp_tests           - do not build the SG test binaries as part of the libcugraph and libcugraph_etl targets --cmake_default_generator  - use the default cmake generator instead of ninja -h                         - print this text
+   --allgpuarch               - build for all supported GPU architectures --skip_cpp_tests           - do not build the SG test binaries as part of the libcugraph and libcugraph_etl targets --cmake_default_generator  - use the default cmake generator instead of ninja --clean                    - clean an individual target (note: to do a complete rebuild, use the clean target described above)
+   -h                         - print this text

  default action (no args) is to build and install 'libcugraph' then 'libcugraph_etl' then 'pylibcugraph' then 'cugraph' then 'cugraph-service' targets